Xilinx/Vitis_Libraries/quantitative_finance/L2/tests/PortfolioOptimisation/README.md

 ## Portfolio Optimisation L2 Test
 This is a test of the Portfolio Optimisation model using the Vitis environment.
-It supports software and hardware emulation as well as running the hardware accelerator on supported Alveo cards.
+It supports hardware emulation as well as running the hardware accelerator on supported Alveo cards.

 It uses a fixed set of test data with expected values as calculated by the C Model the kernel was developed from.
 The test will take the input data and calculate asset weights, portfolio expected return and portfolio variance for 4 different types of portfolio; the Global Miminum Variance Portfolio, an Efficient Portfolio of risky assets for a given target return, the Tangency Portfolio for a given risk free rate and an Efficient Portfolio composed of risky assets and a risk free asset for given target return and risk free rate.